Gerard Wilk

 Gerard Wilk (12 January 1944, Gliwice - 28 August 1995, Paris) – Polish dancer, the soloist of Warsaw Grand Theatre ballet from 1966 to 1970, member of Ballet of the 20th Century.

 Life

 Early life

 He was born in Gliwice to Jadwiga and Jan/Hans Wilk.
-He was raised by a single mother, with father drafted into the German army, and after the war, exiled to Siberia until 1949 for being a member of Wehrmacht.
+He was raised by a single mother, with his father drafted into the German army, and after the war, exiled to Siberia until 1949 for being a member of Wehrmacht.
 Gerard had a brother, Jan, who was four years older.
 At the age of 13, he took the exams for the Bytom Ballet School.
 He was admitted on a probationary period for a year.
 During this time, he had to catch up three years worth of craft under Halina Hulanicka, who studied dance under Isadora Duncan in Paris.
 Wilk not only successfully dealt with the backlog, but also discovered a life passion, and years later became an icon of Polish ballet.